psyclone241/test-server/README.md

 # Introduction

-  * Just a little test project, implementing the node project, http-server by default, but it can also be used to setup a test service with the python SimpleHTTPServer
+Just a little test project, to be able to quickly serve HTML or Markdown, using a number of node based tools, or simply using python's SimpleHTTPServer.

 # Requirements (if default http-server used)